Tooth Extraction (Possible Complications) At Shen Dental in Vancouver

 How to minimize swelling?

-- Immediately after tooth extraction and during the first 36 hours: apply an ice pack in 15 minutes intervals to the facial area near the extraction.
+Immediately after tooth extraction and during the first 36 hours: apply an ice pack in 15-minute intervals to the facial area near the extraction.

 Swelling should subside almost entirely within 10 days after surgery.